jeje12247/jeje12247/README.md

  ### :wave: Hi, there!

+I'm HyunJin KIM.

-My name is HyunJin KIM, I am studying to become a web developer using JAVA.
+I'm studying to become a web developer using JAVA.
 The meaning of "The Kim's" is that things I studied are being recorded here, so I took my last name, meaning that they are mine.